-Giving gifts is hard especially when you are giving to someone with any kind of special need.
-Finding meaningful gifts for someone with Dementia presents an unusual challenge.
+Giving gifts for someone with Dementia is hard and presents a unique challenge.
 Dementia changes a person.
-The things your loved one once enjoyed now just bring them confusion and pain.
-What can you give to someone with Dementia?
+The things your loved one once enjoyed now just bring them confusion and sometimes even emotional pain.
+What gifts can you give to someone with Dementia?

 The worst reaction you can have to your loved one with Dementia is to stay away.
 Put aside your excuses of wanting to remember them like they were or not wanting to cause them more confusion.
 Learn how to interact with your loved one with Dementia because they need you now more than ever.